JordiPolo/lorekeeper/README.md

 end
 ```

-This is specially useful when there is no custom message or data:
+This is especially useful when there is no custom message or data:

 ```ruby
 rescue => e